 Can your floors be stapled or glued down?

 Yes, in addition to being floated, nearly all can be stapled and/or glued down.
-The only exceptions are floors in our Budget Collection, specifically Sunbather, Midsummer, Christiania, and Mead which can only be floated or glued.
+The only exceptions are floors in our Budget Collection, specifically Sunbather, and Christiania which can only be floated or glued.

 Do I need to acclimate the flooring?

 No. Our material comes packaged in plastic at a specific moisture content so you can just open up the cartons and begin installing right away.
 If you wish to wait a few days or weeks to install after the flooring has arrived, simply leave the flooring in its package.

 Yes!
 You can DIY, hire a local flooring contractor or even have your GC handle installation without jeopardizing your warranty.
 If you're having a hard time finding installers, we recommend visiting the NWFA's website to find talented installers in your area.